My name is Tomas Laurinavicius, (pronounced lau-rin-a-vee-choose).

 In 2015, I spent most of my time solo traveling in Southeast Asia and started to feel bored with the design.

 Read my 2015 yearly review.

-In 2016, after selling Despreneur, Justas Markus and I formed a content marketing agency and started working with Oberlo (acquired by Shopify) and Vandelay Design.
+In 2016, after selling Despreneur, Justas Markus and I formed a content marketing agency.
 A year later, I decided to part my way and started content marketing consulting.

 In 2018, after crossing the Atlantic Ocean on the Nomad Cruise and traveling with the WiFi Tribe in Central and South Americas, I felt I needed to slow down and retire from active traveling.
 I was longing to have a place of my own, a home-base.

 But things don’t work out that way.
 Three weeks before my “nomad retirement,” I met the love of my life in a café in Santiago, Chile.
 I promised to come back after visiting my family and friends in Lithuania.

 The funny thing is that I didn’t speak a word of Spanish (maybe two) and thanks to modern technology, Instagram and Google Translate, I was able to communicate.
 After two months of rest and Spanish classes, I was on my way back to Chile.
 Ironically, for the first time, I traded Lithuanian summer for Chilean winter.
 It didn’t last long and I decided to take my girlfriend to Asia.

 We explored South Korea, Malaysia, Singapore, Indonesia, and Thailand and flew to Colombia to meet my girlfriend’s family.
 I got approved and we moved to Lithuania where we got married just after 1 year of meeting.